ahilbers/renewable_test_PSMs/documentation/README.md

 - `run_mode`: The models may be run in two modes:
   - `plan`: generation and transmission capacities are determined by minimising system (sum of installation and generation) costs.
   - `operate`: generation and transmission capacities are fixed and the system is operated to match supply and demand at minimum cost.
+- `baseload_integer`:
-- `baseload_integer`: if `False`, baseload may be built to any nonnegative capacity (i.e. a continuous variable).
-If `True`, baseload may be built only in blocks of 3GW, which makes a model in `plan` mode a mixed-integer linear program and slower to solve.
-This switch matters only in `plan` mode, since in `operate` mode the capacities are user-defined.
+  - `False`: baseload may be built to any nonnegative capacity (i.e. a continuous variable).
+  -`True`: baseload may be built only in blocks of 3GW, which makes a model in `plan` mode a mixed-integer linear program and slower to solve.
+  This switch matters only in `plan` mode, since in `operate` mode the capacities are user-defined.o
+- `baseload_ramping`:
-- `baseload_ramping`: if `False` baseload generation can change at any rate.
-If `True`, baseload generation can only ramp up or down at 20% of its installed capacity per hour.
+  -`False`: baseload generation can change at any rate
+  - `True`: baseload generation can only ramp up or down at 20% of its installed capacity per hour